Logistics Plans Airman gets people and equipment where they need to be

+“I have been working at Barnes for almost four years,” said Piangerelli.
+“In my time, I have worked to help with the planning and execution of all deployment functions on the base from coordinating airlift, to loading airplanes.”

-Senior Airman Miranda Piangerelli is responsible for precise planning and organization.
-She ensures that equipment and people are where they need to be when they need to be there.
-This job is crucial as airmen such as Piangerelli work in conjunction with other organizations to make sure every mission is safe, successful and goes according to their plan.
+Airmen like Piangerelli work in conjunction with other organizations to make sure every mission is safe, successful, and goes according to plan.

+“I chose this job because you get amazing opportunities to travel and you get to meet a lot of people from different backgrounds,” said Piangerelli.
+“So far, I have been to Germany and Florida.
+In Germany we mainly focused on training and I learned about support agreements.
+We also focused on some aspects of the job that we don’t typically cover at home-station.”

+Logistics plans is a career field for detail oriented and adaptable people who are willing to work hard and are proficient in project management.
+Logistic Plans Airmen also need to be effective communicators as they work with leadership across the world.

 |Date Taken: